 Jesse Crain Contract Information:

-Agreed to a three-year contract with the White Sox in December of 2010.
+Signed a one-year contract with the Astros in December 2013.

 To instantly reveal our fantasy analysis of every player – including Jesse Crain – simply subscribe now.

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Jesse Crain|

 |Career (View All)||MAJ||532||0||0||532.0||449||180||44||440||206||45||30||4||–||–||3.05||1.23|